-You want to promote your blog so that your target audience can find, read, and share it.
+Once the writing is done, you’ll want to promote your blog so that your target audience can find, read, and share it.
 After all, what's the point of going through the trouble of planning, writing, and optimizing your blog if you don't bother promoting it?

 With these tools, you can include CTAs to sign up for a blog newsletter and begin converting readers into subscribers.
 You can easily see which blogs are converting best, which need to be optimized, and which topics you should be writing about.
-And you can promote your content in targeted Facebook, Instagram, LinkedIn, and Google ads with the free ad tools.
+And, you can promote your content in targeted Facebook, Instagram, LinkedIn, and Google Ads with the free ad tools.

 BuzzSumo can help you decide how best to promote your content.
 You can monitor the performance of your own content to understand what are the ideal days and times of the week to post and what are the ideal lengths of your posts.

 In addition to your content, you can also use BuzzSumo to track the performance of content in specific niches or around the web.
-Just enter a topic or a URL into the BuzzSumo search box and get back a wealth of information, including its share counts across the most popular social media sites.
+Just enter a topic or a URL into the BuzzSumo search box and get back a wealth of information —including its share counts across the most popular social media sites.
 This can help you understand which topics and types of content perform best on different social media platforms.

-Buffer allows you to schedule your blogs post to different social channels.
+Buffer allows you to schedule your blog’s post to different social channels.
 You can even schedule them to send multiple times, using different headlines and images each time.